MAT-IN1105 – Programming, Modelling and Computations

 - 5 credits overlap with GEO-KJM1040 – Introduction to programming with applications in geosciences and in chemistry (discontinued)

-4 hours of lectures, 1 hours of plenary exercises and 2 hours of group sessions per week throughout the semester.
+5 hours of lectures and 2 hours of group sessions per week throughout the semester.

 The number of groups offered can be adjusted during the semester, depending on attendance.